-The reason customers referred their friends to Superior Cleaning is because they were satisfied with their cleaning service.
+Customers referred their friends to Superior Cleaning because they were satisfied with their cleaning service.
 And that is because Angela’s 15 cleaners are good at what they do.

 Finding quality employees is a big problem, and at the beginning of the business, everyone is new and unvetted.
 So how does she find the right hires?
 It’s all about the conversation.

-When she’s interviewing a new employee, she asks them to read the company’s mission statement, and then she discusses their values.
+When Angela’s interviewing a new employee, she asks them to read the company’s mission statement, and then she discusses their values.

 “It’s important that they mesh with me and share the same values,” Angela said.
-She explained that she holds her cleaning crew to the same standards that she holds to her care team, and believes this makes all the difference.
+She explained that she holds her cleaning crew to the same standards as she holds her care team to and believes this makes all the difference.

 Don’t assume customers need you

-Angela’s last tip is more of a mindset she uses to run her businesses: “We get into a frame-of-mind where we feel that people need us, so they’re gonna do business with us.
+This solid mindset will help you run your businesses successfully—don’t assume customers need you.
+“We get into a frame-of-mind where we feel that people need us, so they’re gonna do business with us.
 People don’t need you.
 They have other options out there.
-You’re good, but there may be someone who’s great and don’t forget that.”
+You’re good, but there may be someone who’s great, and don’t forget that,” Angela said.

 When someone gives her four stars, Angela asks what she can do to earn five the next time.
 She strives to always do better.